 Size: The size of the card may pose compatibility issues with smaller PC cases.

 Our Thoughts: The XFX Radeon RX 570 RS XXX Edition is a solid choice for gamers looking for good performance at a reasonable price.
-A few users mentioned that they had this card in their computer through two and three rebuilds.
-This card has stayed a constant because it is reliable AF
+A few users mentioned that they had this card in their computer through two or three rebuilds.
+This card has stayed constant because it is reliable AF

 FAQs